 Make sure that any configuration changes made are saved before exiting from the web-based interface by clicking on the Save icon.
-Exiting before you save your configuration results in all changes being lost.
+Exiting before you save your configuration will result in all changes being lost.

-The Getting Started page opens.
+The Getting Started window displays.
 You are now ready to configure the switch.
-Refer to the Administration Guide or see the help pages for further information.
+Refer to your Administration Guide for further information.